 Can I play an entire movie from a physical DVD or Blu-Ray in class?

-If your goal is to achieve an educational or training purpose, then yes, so long as you follow the requirements under section 29.5 of the Copyright Act.
+If your goal is to achieve an educational or training purpose, then yes, so long as you follow the requirements under s.
+29.5 of the Copyright Act.

 Is it legal to download videos from the Internet?